What is Behind the Idea of the Climate Co-Adaptation Lab?

 - collaboration leads to better informed, more creative, balanced and enduring decisions because of the shared commitment to and responsibility for the process, results, and implementation.

-Co-production of knowledge as part of The Lab process therefore explicitly recognizes the multiple ways of knowing and doing.
+The co-production of knowledge as part of The Lab process therefore explicitly recognizes the multiple ways of knowing and doing.
 It has been persuasively argued that all knowledge is inevitably situated and partial, highlighting the practical and ethical importance of ensuring a range of perspectives on a given issue.
 Achieving pluralistic co-production entails bringing together academics (from different disciplines) and people from other sectors (from, for example, government, business, civil society, local and indigenous communities) to generate knowledge and catalyse change.
 It is important to ensure that those involved represent a range of skills (for example, analysis, translation, synthesis, facilitation and evaluation) and types of knowledge and expertise (for example, experiential, local, traditional, academic and official).
 This diversity generates an enriched understanding of the ecological, political and technical aspects of an adaptation or sustainability challenge.
 Moreover, research suggests that under the right conditions, knowledge outcomes are enhanced by including various other dimensions of diversity, such as gender, ethnicity, age and nationality.